LHongchao/EVALution_MAN/README.md

 http://app.sinica.edu.tw/kiwi/mkiwi/98-04.pdf

-3) relation_type:
+3) relation_type: the dataset contains four different relationships: synonymy, nearsynonymy, antonymy, hyponymy, meronymy

-4) relatum_lemma: this refers to the word which is related to the relata
+4) relatum_lemma: this refers to the word which is related to the relata.

 5) relatum_pos: